lucasvolkmer/d2l-en-branch/chapter_installation/index.md

 # Installation
 :label:`chap_installation`

-In order to get you up and running for hands-on learning experience, we need to set you up with an environment for running Python, Jupyter notebooks, the relevant libraries, and the code needed to run the book itself.
 Para prepara-lo a ter uma experiência prática de aprendizado, precisamos configurar o ambiente para executar Python, Jupyter notebooks, as bibliotecas relevantes,